cincuranet/blog/_posts/0000-00-00-233629-example-of-optimizations-breaking-multithreaded-code.md

 No surprise here.
 Still the same optimization.
 It's very close to the assembly the .NET Framework on 64bit with `x` used produced.

-You might also notice the `mov`-`mov`-`call` sequence there and wondering why it's there, what it's doing, what's at `00007FF84453DE80`?
+You might also notice the `mov`-`mov`-`call` sequence there and wonder: Why it's there?
+What is doing?
+What's at `00007FF84453DE80`?
 You're not alone.
 I ask the same questions.
 But my current knowledge and skills can't give me answers.
 According to debugger there's no code at `0x00007FF86294DE80`.
 Maybe somebody reading this can shed some light on it.

 #### Conclusion